yager-j/my-portfolio/README.md

 <br/>

 ## Body Confident Mums
-As part of a student project in cooperation with a body positivity not-for-profit, I created a native iOS journaling and meditation app MVP built using SwiftUI and Firebase, aimed at helping mothers with mindfulness and body image.
+I created a native iOS app MVP using SwiftUI and Firebase for Australian body positivity organisation The Embrace Collective.
+The app aims to help mothers relate to their bodies in a positive way using mindfulness and journaling.
+This was a solo student project completed during my studies.

 <div style="margin-top:100px; display:flex; column-gap: 100px">
   <img width=13% src="images/ListenTab.png" alt="Alt text" title="Optional title"/>